 If the complainant's grievance remains unresolved following the internal appeal mechanisms, the complainant may pursue an external grievance or appeal process.
-Students can seek an external review from the Commonwealth Ombudsman, National Student Ombudsman, or Resolution Institute.
-They should contact these bodies within 20 working days of the final internal Stage 3 decision.
-Additional agencies can be pursued based on grievance nature.

 As required by the National Code, the College will immediately implement the decision or recommendation and/or take preventative or corrective action required by the outcomes of an external grievance or appeals process made in favour of student.